Excellent hard-finishing paste wax for top coating surfaces to add extra protection and a high sheen that is hard and not tacky or sticky.

 How Does Carnauba Wax Compare With Other Plant-Based Waxes?

-Palm wax is considered the Queen of the Natural Waxes, but that doesn’t mean the other waxes in the plant-based wax family are slouches when it comes to projects.
+Palm wax is considered the best, but that doesn’t mean the other waxes in the plant-based wax family are slouches when it comes to projects.
 In fact, these coating elements often work beautifully together in furniture waxes to add their own unique touches and properties to woodworking crafts and furnishings you wish to restore.

 Though soy wax is extracted from soybean oil, this plant-based wax isn’t always necessarily food-safe due to some manufacturers mixing in hardness- and durability-boosting additives.
 Soy wax offers a semi-gloss sheen to wood and goes on smoothly thanks to its soft texture.
 Unfortunately, you get ease of application at the cost of endurance, as soy wax requires frequent application.
 Though decent for use in furniture waxes, renewable soy wax works much better in candle making, where it replaces paraffin wax made with petroleum distillates.